ivan-mezentsev/vsc-mcp/README.md

 # VSC-MCP Server

-A VSCode extension that transforms your VSCode, Cursor, or Trae into an MCP server, providing advanced control and enhanced capabilities.
+A VSCode extension that exposes your IDE as an MCP server — compensating for missing capabilities required by AI agents and enabling advanced control.

 ## Local Build & Installation